+Guideline:

-Guideline: New Employment Services Trial (NEST)-Activity Management
+New Employment Services Trial (NEST)-Activity Management

-This Guideline outlines the requirements for setting up and managing Activities (other than Work for the Dole Activities, National Work Experience Programme Activities, and PaTH Internships except where stated).
+This Guideline outlines the requirements for setting up and managing Activities.
+Requirements for Work for the Dole Activities, PaTH Internships and National Work Experience Programme (NWEP) Activities are set out in full in their respective Activity specific Program Guidelines.